magmide/magmide/posts/intro-verification-logic-in-magmide.md

 ## Abstract assembly language

-Here's an example of a Magma program in the "core" assembly language that is general enough to compile to basically any architecture.
+Here's an example of a Magmide program in the "core" assembly language that is general enough to compile to basically any architecture.

-Magma itself ships with a few different layers of computational language:
+Magmide itself ships with a few different layers of computational language:

 - Thinking about computation in general.
 - Thinking about a specific collection of generalizable instructions in an unknown machine.
 This means you're reasoning about specific calling conventions.